uktrade/lite-exporter-frontend/README.md

 `TEST_EXPORTER_SSO_EMAIL="email here"`
 `TEST_EXPORTER_SSO_PASSWORD="pw here"`

-Ask someone on the team for valid credentials here.
+Ask someone on the team for valid credentials or check for them in Vault.

 ## LITE Repositories